Background pattern

 This medication will always be administered by healthcare personnel.

-Your doctor will decide on the most suitable dose in each case, which will depend on the patient's condition (age, weight, clinical situation, and metabolic state).
+Your doctor will decide on the most suitable dose in each case, and this will depend on the patient's condition (age, weight, clinical situation, and metabolic state).

-Your doctor will monitor the patient's fluid balance, blood glucose levels, and electrolyte levels (mainly sodium) before and during treatment, especially in patients with alterations in vasopressin release (the hormone that regulates fluid balance) and in patients taking medications that increase vasopressin action due to a risk of abnormally low sodium levels in the blood (hyponatremia).
+Your doctor will monitor the water balance, glucose levels, and electrolyte levels (mainly sodium) in the blood before and during treatment, especially in patients with alterations in vasopressin release (a hormone that regulates body fluids) and in patients taking medications that increase the action of vasopressin due to the risk of abnormally low sodium levels in the blood (hyponatremia).

 Glucocemin 50% can become extremely hypotonic after administration due to glucose metabolism in the body.